 As Steve Jobs said, "You've got to start with the customer experience and work back toward the technology - not the other way around."

 This may be easy to say, but it's some of the best advice there is on the subject.
+But before that let’s understand what IVR is and why it can be valuable for your business.

 Refining your IVR requires a lot of reflection on how the client experience plays out from a human point of view.

-With an intelligently configured server, your agents lose less time and receive calls that are better qualified; no wonder then that setting up Interactive Voice Response well can result in a 50% cost reduction for call centres.
+With an intelligently configured server, your agents lose less time and receive calls that are better qualified; no wonder then that setting up Interactive Voice Response well can result in a 50% cost reduction for call centers.

 RingOver had provided 10 simple and effective tips to help you optimise your IVR: